gbdev/gbdev.github.io/website/guides/sgb_border.md

 ## Enabling SGB features

-Before we can do anything, we must first specify in the header that this game is an SGB game.
+Before we can do anything else, we must first specify in the header that this game is an SGB game.
+Otherwise, the SGB BIOS (the program that runs on the SNES) will ignore any packets we send, and we won't even detect that we are on a SGB!

 To enable SGB features: